Taksir/Comp633_final_project/README.md

 g++ -o Generate_Random_LCP Generate_Random_LCP.cpp
 ./Generate_Random_LCP <number-of-data-points>
 ```
 2. Process data.
+Use icpc if you have access to intel compilers.
+Otherwise, use g++ which you should have in your system.
 For example, with main:
 ```
 icpc -std=c++11 -Ofast -fopenmp -o main main.cpp ;
+./main <number-of-data-points> <number-of-threads>;

+g++ -std=c++11 -Ofast -fopenmp -o main main.cpp ;
 ./main <number-of-data-points> <number-of-threads>;
 ```
 3. To run our experiment, simply run the script main.sh, which will execute main.cpp with appropriate parameters: